A website or blog is a piece of digital real estate. Just like buying a flat and flipping it for profit, you can make money flipping websites.

-If you buy a website for $500, work on increasing its traffic and earnings, a website can sell for 2-3 times its yearly earnings.
+If you buy a website for $500, and work on increasing its traffic and earnings, a website can sell for 2-3 times its yearly gains.

 Let’s imagine you’ve got your website to the stage it earns $500 a month ($6,000 a year), you could possibly sell it on for $18,000.

-The Beginners Guide to Make Money Flipping Websites
+Step By Step Guide on How to Make Money Flipping Websites

 1. Find a Website to Buy

-Have a search through the blog flipping platforms I’ve listed above.
+Have a search through the blog-flipping platforms mentioned below: